meilisearch/documentation/learn/cookbooks/railway.md

 ## Deploy Meilisearch

-Click the button below to quickly deploy a meilisearch instance to Railway.
+Click the button below to deploy a Meilisearch instance to Railway quickly.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/TXxa09?referralCode=YltNo3)